Home Aviation Jet Card vs Charter vs Fractional

 Charter Limitations

-Per-trip negotiation and sourcing time
+Per-trip sourcing process

 Why Jet Cards Work